arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 }
 ```

-The currently selected parameters may be get using the `DESCRIBE` command.
+The currently selected parameters may be obtained using the `DESCRIBE` command.

 #### OPEN command